laurent-lao/laurent-lao.github.io/docs/mac/mac-setting-terminal.md

 * If you have to, add the `export NVM_DIR="$([...]"$NVM_DIR/nvm.sh" # This loads nvm` snippet available in the Github page to your `~/.zshrc` file (under the `export PATH...`, or anywhere else).

-* You can follow the [Node.js install guide](/guides/node-js-installation.md) to get node, angular and/or react installed

 ### Oh My Zsh

 Oh My Zsh allows you to run customize your zsh Terminal.
 It prettifies it but also adds a lot of features.
 I recommend that you backup your `~/.zshrc` file before [you install it](https://github.com/ohmyzsh/ohmyzsh) by executing `cp ~/.zshrc ~/.zshrc.copy`.
 Then, once the installation is done, copy anything from the `~/.zshrc.copy` to `~/.zshrc`.
 Although anything that modifies $PATH should be put at the top, anywhere is fine.